 Reiki is open to people with any belief system and its benefits may include deep relaxation and the promotion of a calm, peaceful sense of wellbeing.
 The method of receiving a Reiki treatment from a practitioner is simple.
 The recipient remains clothed and lies comfortably on a bed or couch, or sits on a chair.
 The practitioner gently places their hands, non-intrusively, on or near the body.
 There is no massage or manipulation.
 Reiki can be used on the person as a whole, or on specific parts of the body.

 Visit our dedicated Connecting Reiki with Medicine site to find out more.

 Donate to Reiki with Medicine project

-We are introducing Reiki to support very sick children and adults, their carers and staff in areas of critical need at St George’s Hospital.
+We are introducing Reiki to support very sick children and adults, their carers and staff in areas of critical need.
 From this, we will carry out well designed research to add to the evidence base into patients’ experience of Reiki in clinical settings.

 Our target is to initially raise £90,000 to support the many different elements of this visionary project.
 We rely totally on donations to support this special work and receive no government or NHS funding.DONATE TO REIKI APPEAL